-Prerequisites: Students wishing to be admitted to FREN3028 without having previously completed FREN2002.
-French II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to FREN3028 without having previously completed

+FREN2002.
+French II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 FREN3029.
 French-Canadian culture and civilization (6 credits)